diaevd/psdparse/README.txt

 * To write a text file describing layers, sizes and positions (list.txt), use option --list.
 This file is put in the same directory as PNGs.
 * To write an XML description of the document and its layers, use option --xml.
-* To process 'extra data', which is generally layer types supported by Photoshop 4.0 and later, as well as objects such as patterns and annotations, use the option --extra.
+* To process 'additional data' (layer types supported by Photoshop 4.0 and later, as well as objects such as patterns and annotations), use the option --extra.
 * To process 'image resources' (metadata), use the option --resources.
 * Normally, RGB images (and grey scale+alpha images) are written as composite